Thursday, 19 March 2020

-Last night Boris Johnson has announced a nationwide lockdown.
+Last night Boris Johnson announced a nationwide lockdown.
 It will last three weeks, a ludicrously short space of time, given the seriousness of the situation.
 On Twitter many are responding to this news with anger, as if the government are punishing us for failing miserably at social distancing.
 Others, like me, are relieved that finally something is being done to reduce the spread of the virus, though I fear the rules of the lockdown are much too vague to have any serious impact.
-For instance, although all “non-essential” shops are to close, we are still permitted to go for a run or walk once a day, if we so wish, which strikes me not only as unenforceable, but also detrimental to the entire purpose of having a lockdown.
+For instance, although all “non-essential” shops are to close, we are still permitted to go for a run or walk once a day, if we so wish, which strikes me not only as unenforceable, but also detrimental to the entire lockdown process.
 From my flat I have spotted about a dozen people in the past five minutes, all going about as if we are not under lockdown.
 I wonder why so many are unable to grasp the seriousness of this situation.

 I have been in self-imposed isolation for over a week.
 By now, I have nearly become accustomed to this strange way of living and sometimes briefly forget that we are gripped by a global pandemic.
 Life goes on, I suppose.